AI Use Cases/Financial Services

 The AI Solution

 Revenue Institute builds identity threat detection as an integrated AI system that ingests real-time identity events from FIS, Fiserv, Temenos, nCino, and Salesforce Financial Services Cloud, then correlates behavioral signals - login patterns, transaction velocities, geographic anomalies, device fingerprints, and relationship manager access logs - against institution-specific baselines and external threat intelligence feeds.
-The system applies Financial Services-trained deep learning models to classify identity risk with 94-97% precision, reducing false positives from 85-92% to 8-15% on day one of deployment.
-For IT & Cybersecurity teams, the system automates the triage layer entirely.
-Instead of analysts reviewing 200+ alerts daily, the AI routes only genuine threats (typically 15-25 per day) to human review, with full forensic context pre-populated: customer risk profile, transaction history, device reputation, and recommended action.
+The system applies models trained on financial-services threat patterns to classify identity risk, with precision measured against your own alert history during rollout - the design goal is a false-positive queue your analysts can actually clear.
+For IT & Cybersecurity teams, the system automates the triage layer.
+Instead of analysts wading through hundreds of alerts daily, the AI routes only high-confidence threats to human review, with full incident context pre-populated: customer risk profile, transaction history, device reputation, and recommended action.
 Analysts retain full control over alert disposition and can override AI recommendations; the system learns from every human decision to refine future scoring.
 Critical threats trigger automated response workflows - temporary account freezes, step-up authentication challenges, or customer notification - while lower-risk cases queue for next-business-day review.

 Automated Workflow Execution

 This is a systems-level fix because it replaces the entire identity verification workflow, not just the alert engine.
-It connects loan origination teams to cybersecurity teams through shared identity data, eliminates the 2-4 day origination delay by providing instant identity clearance decisions, and gives compliance officers a single pane of glass across all customer identity risk.
+It connects loan origination teams to cybersecurity teams through shared identity data, cuts the multi-day origination delay by clearing identity in minutes, and gives compliance officers one view of customer identity risk across the institution.
+This is an Agentic AI and Managed AI & IT capability we build and operate inside your existing security program - alongside your MSSP, your core banking vendor, and your compliance team, not in place of them - correlating signals across systems your current tools cannot see across each other.
 The system becomes the source of truth for identity state across the institution, reducing examination findings and operational risk simultaneously.

 How It Works